 And, if not, he and/or Hermione may finally get the chance to use the exorcism spell, which finally does the trick.

-And this could all still happen even if the confrontation doesn’t take place in the room of the Veil.
+And most of this could all still happen even if the confrontation doesn’t take place in the room of the Veil.
 Although in that case they would definitely need the exorcism spell to get Tom to turn Ron loose.

 Like I say, I hadn’t much expectation of this one.